Is it okay to regift?

-You might not believe it, but that’s one of the most often-asked Christmas giving questions we receive.
+You might not believe it, but that’s one of the most frequently asked questions we get around Christmastime.

-You’re trying to save money and pay down debt, and you have this unopened vase from last Christmas sitting around your house collecting dust, so is it okay to dust that box off, wrap it up, and give it away to someone else?
+It makes sense.
+You’re trying to save money and pay down debt, and you have this unopened vase from your last birthday sitting around your house collecting dust.
+So, is it okay to dust that box off, wrap it up, and give it away to someone else?

 1. The gift should make sense.

 While regifting is a great way to save money and declutter, don’t regift something for the sake of regifting it.
-In other words, it’s doubtful your brother, who is allergic to grass and lives in a sixth-story apartment, has any interest in gardening shears.
+If you didn’t like the gift, there’s a chance the new recipient won’t like it either.

-Hey Joe, when you decide to regift your Elf DVD to Holly, make sure you take the old nametag off the gift bag.
-Imagine the fun at your Christmas party when Holly opens up the gift bag addressed to you, signed "with love" from Aunt Susan.
+When you decide to regift the scarf your Aunt Susan gave you last year, make sure you take the old gift tag off the bag or box.
+Imagine the fun at your Christmas party when your friend Sarah opens up the gift bag addressed to you, signed "with love" from Aunt Susan.
 Talk about a regifting fail!

-5. Avoid regifting within the same circle of friends (aka “The Seinfeld Scenario”).
+5. Avoid regifting within the same circle of friends.

-6. Beware of the regift that keeps on regiving.
+6. Beware of the regift that keeps on giving.

 7. Give sooner rather than later.

-You do realize that fruitcake, in theory, has an expiration date, right?
-But even if you’re not regifting an edible gift, remember that styles change and versions get updated and "it" gifts of yesteryear eventually become irrelevant.
+In theory, fruitcake has an expiration date.
+But even if you’re not regifting an edible gift, remember that trends come and go and "it" gifts of yesteryear eventually become irrelevant.
 For example, there’s only very few people who want your unopened Wham!
 CD.

 Look, if you’re following these guidelines, regifting here and there is fine.
 But let’s not pretend we’re the Oprah Winfrey of regifting: "You get a regift!
 You get a regift!
 Everybody gets a regift!"
-With that strategy, you’re bound to regift and end up hurting someone’s feelings.
-Plus, that’s not functional or practical. . . . it’s just plain cheap.
+With that strategy, you’re bound to regift the wrong item and end up hurting someone’s feelings.
+Plus, you could come across as just being plain cheap.

 9. Rewrap the gift.

 Rewrap everything—the box, the gift paper, the packaging.
 You don’t know what lurks deep inside that box.
-It could be a personal note to you or a second smaller gift that you totally missed.
+It could be a personal note to you or a second smaller gift you totally missed.
 Be thorough.
 At least by rewrapping, the gift feels fresh and offers your personal touch.

 10. Be honest.